Aqua Metals Inc (AQMS) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for AQMS is $4.00, which is $3.22 above the current market price.
-The public float for AQMS is 91.20M, and currently, shorts hold a 5.10% of that float.
-The average trading volume for AQMS on December 29, 2023 was 245.88K shares.
+The average price point forecasted by analysts for Aqua Metals Inc (AQMS) is $4.00, which is $3.24 above the current market price.
+The public float for AQMS is 91.20M, and currently, short sellers hold a 5.10% ratio of that float.
+The average trading volume of AQMS on January 02, 2024 was 245.88K shares.

 AQMS’s Market Performance

-AQMS’s stock has seen a -2.43% decrease for the week, with a -10.84% drop in the past month and a -30.57% fall in the past quarter.
-The volatility ratio for the week is 6.16%, and the volatility levels for the past 30 days are at 7.07% for Aqua Metals Inc The simple moving average for the last 20 days is -6.52% for AQMS stock, with a simple moving average of -25.89% for the last 200 days.
+AQMS’s stock has seen a -5.48% decrease for the week, with a -13.64% drop in the past month and a -32.74% fall in the past quarter.
+The volatility ratio for the week is 6.56%, and the volatility levels for the past 30 days are at 7.25% for Aqua Metals Inc The simple moving average for the past 20 days is -9.45% for AQMS’s stock, with a -28.21% simple moving average for the past 200 days.

-During the last 5 trading sessions, AQMS rose by +0.73%, which changed the moving average for the period of 200-days by -22.12% in comparison to the 20-day moving average, which settled at $0.8363.
-In addition, Aqua Metals Inc saw -37.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AQMS fell by -5.48%, which changed the moving average for the period of 200-days by -26.92% in comparison to the 20-day moving average, which settled at $0.8338.
+In addition, Aqua Metals Inc saw -39.20% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading